-Enrolment can be completed after choosing the program you want to enrol in (visit the Lethbridge First Aid website for a list of classes and schedules).
-E-mails, telephone calls, and walk-ins are highly encouraged methods to complete registration and enrolment to a program.
+Enrolment can be completed after choosing the program you want to enroll in (visit the Lethbridge First Aid website for a list of classes and schedules).
+E-mails, telephone calls, and walk-ins are highly encouraged methods to complete registration and enrolment in a program.

-Total fees are paid in full during enrolment, inclusive of taxes, certification costs, and workplace approved trianing manuals.
+Total fees are paid in full during enrolment, inclusive of taxes, certification costs, and workplace-approved training manuals.
 There are no additional expenses incurred during the rest of the training.
 If a trainee drops out, he or she receives a full refund if a 72-hour notice was given before dropping out.

 First aid programs are 14-16 hours long in total.
 Students are taught a variety of first aid skills, centering on recognizing and reacting to different emergency and hazardous situations.
 Listed below is a sample topic outline on what students learn in a first aid program.

 - Automated external defibrillation (AED)

 - Injuries that affect circulation and breathing

 To pass a program, the student is required to have complete attendance, at least 75 percent on the written exam, and good skill demonstration.

 CPR-only classes are also available, inclusive of AED training.
 AEDs are machines that detect heart rhythms and supply the heart with needed shock.
 These classes have three levels (A, C, and HCP), lasting 4, 5, and 6 hours respectively.